 Welcome to St Paul's Sixth Form.
-We are delighted to have your child join us and look forward to supporting them through what we hope will be a successful and memorable Sixth Form experience.
+We are delighted to have your son/daughter join us and look forward to supporting them through what we hope will be a successful and memorable Sixth Form experience.

-At St Paul's, we are committed to providing strong academic and pastoral support.
-In return, we ask all students to contribute positively to our school community and make the most out of the opportunities available to them.
+At St Paul's, we are committed to providing excellent teaching, academic and pastoral support and of course, spiritual development.
+In return, we ask all students to contribute positively to our inclusive school community to make the most out of the opportunities available to them.